beginning of content

 Contact with biological parents

-It may be beneficial for children to have contact with their biological parents to maintain their family and cultural identity and continuity of relationships.
-This can help to build stability and security for the child.
+It is important for children to have contact with their biological parents, if it is safe to do so.
+This helps maintain their family and cultural identity and continuity of relationships, and can help to build stability and security for the child.

 Financial considerations

-Visit Services Australia for information about payments you may be entitled to as a foster carer.
+Visit Services Australia for information about payments that may be available to you as a foster carer.

 Are there different out-of-home care arrangements in different states and territories?

 Authorities across Australia have different legal requirements for fostering and kinship care.
-They may also have different ways in which they administer these services and pay caregivers.
+They may also have different programs for administering these services and pay caregivers.

 To find out more about how out-of-home care works in your state, contact your state government agency from the list below: